the-code-innovator/sudoku/CONTRIBUTING.md

 1. Fork the repository to your personal GitHub account.
 1. Create a topic branch for every separate change you make.
 The branch should have a short but explanatory name, such as "AddedEmailColumn".
 1. Apply your changes, committing at logical breaks.
 Make sure your changes are well-tested.
-1. Push your branch to your personal account and create a [pull request](https://help.github.com/articles/using-pull-requests/).
+1. Push your branch to your personal account and create a [pull request](https://github.com/the-code-innovator/sudoku/pulls). (see [help](https://help.github.com/articles/using-pull-requests/))
 1. Watch for comments or acceptance on your [pull request](https://github.com/the-code-innovator/sudoku/pulls).
 The pull request can be updated by just pushing to the original branch.